 Interning at Livermore Shakespeare Festival

-Livermore Shakespeare Festival was proud to work with 4 Acting Apprentices, 2 Costume Apprentices, 1 Stage Manager and one Peggy Riley Apprentice as well as 6 high school interns in our successful 2017 season.
+Livermore Shakespeare Festival proudly worked with 4 Acting Apprentices, 2 Costume Apprentices, 1 Stage Manager and one Peggy Riley Apprentice as well as 6 high school interns during our successful 2017 season.

 Who: Livermore Shakespeare Festival, Livermore, California, is seeking current and recently graduated college students for paid Apprenticeships in Acting, Stage Management, Production Management, and Producing/Management.

 What: Apprentices commit to 30-50 hours a week with the outdoor Livermore Shakespeare Festival.
-Full apprentices receive $1,000 in stipend for the summer.
+Full apprentices receive compensation during the summer apprenticeship.
 Some housing in the homes of donors and board members is also available.
-Acting Apprentices perform in one or both shows, in the “library show” that tours libraries and fairs, understudy, and assist in other areas, as production assistants setting up for rehearsal, and with PR.
+Acting Apprentices perform in one or both shows, in the “library show” that tours libraries and fairs, understudy, and assist in other areas such as production including setting up for rehearsals and with promotional events.
 Management Apprentices serve as ASMs, Production, Box Office or Front of House Managers or assistant managers, and help out in other areas as needed.
 Load-in and Strike are required for all apprentices.
-Some crew positions on A Midsummer Night’s Dream and Cyrano de Bergerac, available.
+Some crew positions are available.
 The diligent apprentice can learn about all areas of professional theater.
 To be considered, the student must be available for approximately 30 – 50 hours per week, though the longer weeks will be concentrated on tech and opening.
 Apprentices do not have to work in all areas.
 Once both shows are open there will be 3 days off each week, Monday – Wednesday to explore San Francisco.

 Where: Rehearsals are indoors in downtown Livermore.
-Performances and tech are outdoors at Wente Family Estate Vineyard, 5565 Tesla Road, Livermore.
+Performances and tech are outdoors at Wente Vineyards Estate, 5565 Tesla Road, Livermore.

 How: An interview or meeting will be held with the producer.
 Live or video auditions for acting apprentices.
 Email resume and list of 3 references to Lisa Tromovitch lisa@LivermoreShakes.org to make an appointment.
 Preference is given to students 21 and over, with a car and valid drivers license.
 The festival cannot offer transportation.
 Accepting applications now.
 Selection is on-going.